ci-richard-mcelhinney/nhaystack/docs/nhaystack.md

 Components here to add a 'haystack' slot".
 When you drop Components there, they will have a `nhaystack:HDict` "haystack" slot added automatically.

+There is a special tag called "axAnnotated" that is automatically generated for those Components that have a "haystack" slot.
+This can be helpful if you need to query your system to figure out which parts of it have already been annotated.

 By the way, you may be wondering why `nhaystack:HDict` doesn't just appear in the palette.
 The reason for this is that `nhaystack:HDict` is a `baja:Simple`, and sadly Simples cannot be placed in a palette.